-Mucinex is a popular oral medication for humans but this is less so for dogs.
-It’s basically used to reduce congestion.
-Persons with cold symptoms often take this product to eliminate excessive phlegm in the throat and/or suppress a cough.
+Mucinex is a popular oral medication but it’s a question mark for dogs.
+It reduces congestion and those with cold symptoms take this product to eliminate excessive phlegm in the throat and/or suppress a cough.
 Tempting for a sick pup!

 So can Mucinex be safely used for treating a dog as well?
-Yes, this over-the-counter medication has been successfully given to canines to treat the same issues.
+In fact, this over-the-counter medication has been successfully given to canines to treat the same issues.
 There are, however, a few important things you should know before you administer it.

 First off, and for your dog’s sake, do not experiment with potentially harmful human-formulated medications.
-Before using Mucinex, you really should consult with a vet because they can provide a proper diagnosis.
+Before using Mucinex, you really should consult with a vet because they can provide a definitive diagnosis.

 Can I Give My Dog Mucinex?
 Answer: Yes, but it’s not a cure